Handfasted

 Handfasted is a novel by the Australian writer and social reformer Catherine Helen Spence.
-The novel is a work of feminist speculative fiction that depicts a lost utopian settlement called Columba founded by Scottish explorers in Central America.
-In Columba, a system of trial marriages called "handfasting" has liberated women.
-The narrative centres on a romance between an Australian man named Hugh Keith and a Columban woman named Liliard Abercrombie.
+The novel is a work of feminist speculative fiction that depicts a lost utopian settlement named Columba founded by Scottish explorers in Central America.
+In Columba, a system of trial marriages called "handfasting" has contributed to the development of a utopian society where women are more equal to men.
+The narrative centres on the romance between a Scottish-Australian man named Hugh Keith and a Columban woman named Liliard Abercrombie.

-Handfasted was completed in 1879 and was submitted to a literary competition, but was rejected by the judges due to its radical and subversive themes.
-After remaining unpublished for over a century, the novel was ultimately released in 1984.
-Commentary on the novel has discussed its depictions of marriage, social reform, and the politics of the settler colony.
+Spence completed Handfasted in 1879 and submitted the manuscript to a literary competition, but it was rejected by the judges due to what they viewed as its radical and subversive themes.
+After remaining unpublished for over a century, the novel was ultimately released by Penguin Books in 1984.
+Analysis of the novel has discussed its depictions of marriage, social reform, and the politics of the settler colony.